karansikka1/Foodx/README.md

      * class_list.txt: Contains the names of 211 class labels.
 This can be used to map class_ids with class names.
      * train_info.csv: Each line of this csv containing the "image_name,label" pair for training data.
 For example, "train_00000.jpg,94" refers to image train_00000.jpg having class_id 94.
 The class_id can be mapped to class name using class_list.txt.
      * val_info.csv: Same as train_info.csv for validation data
-     * test_info.csv: csv only provides the list of training images
+     * test_info.csv: csv only provides the list of test images
- * We provide separate folders for train, val and test images as mentioned below.
+ * We provide separate tars for train, val and test images as mentioned below.

 [Train Images](abc.jpg)
 * Running `md5sum train.tar` on the tar file should produce `8a8b099e158800f2bb4883992ef35230`